 Brittany lives in Suwanee with her husband and two sons, Benjamin and Wesley.
 She has recently taken time off of teaching in the public school system to spend more time at home with her boys.
 She is excited to be teaching oboe lessons to young students in the area.

 Rachel Landers is an oboe and bassoon teacher in Cumming, GA.
 She is originally from Clayton County, GA, where she attended Jonesboro High School.
 Before college, she was selected for All-State band 7th-12th grade, the Governors Honors Program, and All-State piano for four years.
-She also played piano/alto saxophone in the jazz band, was drum major of the marching band, and played oboe with the Southern Crescent Symphony Orchestra.
+She played piano/alto saxophone in the jazz band, was drum major of the marching band, and played oboe with the Southern Crescent Symphony Orchestra.

 On a full oboe and academic scholarship, Rachel earned her BMUS and M.M.Ed. degrees from the University of Georgia, where she studied with Dr. Dwight Manning.
 At UGA she was able to participate in masterclasses with renowned oboists John Mack and Dr. Martin Schuring.
 She played both oboe and English Horn in the wind symphony, the symphony orchestra, and the opera orchestra - some major works she performed include Mahler's Symphony No. 9, Tchaikovsky's Romeo and Juliet, the opera La Boheme, and the well-known English Horn solo in Rodrigo's Concierto de Aranjuez.
 While in college, Rachel became a member of Mensa and was named a GMEA Collegiate Scholar, a Phi Beta Mu Outstanding Music Educator, a GMTA Outstanding Performer (Saint-Saens Sonata for Oboe), and was a First Honor Graduate with "Highest Honors" through the UGA Honors program.